 A dry scalp is mainly characterized by itching and flaking (1).
 It occurs when your scalp is not properly hydrated or due to infection or eczema.
 Flaky scalp is mainly caused by sebaceous activity (2).
 The sebaceous glands produce sebum, a complex oil containing triglyceridesi XExcess fat that is stored by the body in limited quantities, it can repair the hair surface and help it retain its moisture content. , fatty acid, wax esters, squalene, cholesteryl esters, and cholesterol.
 When there is less sebum secreted, the scalp becomes undernourished and starts flaking.
 A reduction in sebum production can be caused by quite a few issues like:

 - Fungal or bacterial infections

 - Thermal damage from styling tools

 - Improper hygiene and health care

-On the other hand, oily hair is a sign of overproduction of sebum.
+On the other hand, oily hair is a sign of the overproduction of sebum.
 Excess oil production may hinder hair growth by clogging the pores on your scalp.
+An excessively oily scalp can also have greasy flakes that stick to the scalp.
 Hair thinning is commonly associated with excessively oily hair.

 Scroll down to check out the symptoms of this type of combination hair.

-If you have a dry scalp with oily hair, you may notice the following symptoms:
+If you have a dry, itchy scalp with oily hair, you may notice the following symptoms:

 - Small white flakes on your scalp.